A two-player portfolio tracking game: Main result

 \section{Main result}

 Our main result is an explicit description of a unique open-loop Nash equilibrium in the sense of Definition~\ref{def:Nash} of the two-player stochastic differential game formulated in Section~\ref{sec:problem}.
-To state our result it is convenient to introduce following nonnegative constants
+Inspired by~\citet{BankSonerVoss:17} we will use tools from convex analysis and simple calculus of variations arguments to derive the equilibrium strategies.